New Yorker Covers: Static

 - The finished product shows 4,620 covers of The New Yorker on a macroscopic scale, spanning nine decades.
 It is interesting to see the fluctuations in the color palettes such as the light covers of the late seventies and early eighties, or the dark stretch of covers in the nineties.

-Soon after this project was finished, I worked on making the visualization interactive, allowing users to look at specific date ranges as well as the covers themselves.
+Soon after this project was finished, I worked on making the visualization interactive, allowing users to look at specific date ranges.
 I encourage you to check out the interactive version to explore the covers in more detail.